 Dr. Susan E. Borba, MD is a pediatrician in Santa Cruz, CA specializing in general pediatrics.
-She graduated from University of Southern California (USC), Keck School of Medicine in 1996 and has 29 years of experience.
-Dr. Susan E. Borba, MD is affiliated with Dignity Health, Sutter Health, Dominican Hospital Santa Cruz and SUTTER BAY MEDICAL FOUNDATION.
+She graduated from University of Southern California (USC), Keck School of Medicine.
+Dr. Susan E. Borba, MD is affiliated with Dignity Health and Sutter Health.

 Bulimia